 Years ago I found UG Krishnamurti’s books alongside Jiddu Krishnamurti’s books at the bookstore.
 I started reading and was immediately fascinated.
 UG came to a place in his mind without Buddhism, though it was influenced by Buddhism, he basically got there without consciously playing the role of a follower of Buddha.
 He sort of stumbled into it.

 I just found this amazing video by Ian McNay of UG that I hadn’t seen before.
-The sound quality is atrocious, but, with earplugs on my computer I can hear it OK.
+The sound quality is atrocious, but, with earplugs plugged into my computer I can hear it OK.

 I’ll put the video below.